iversonliu/Archaeological-prospection/README.md

 How people interpret the visual world is a mixture of perception and comprehension.
 Everyone’ eyes use their own unique “lens” providing them with a completely different perception to sense the surrounding world.
 However, the scientific laws by which the Earth is observed are immutable.
 Every landscape result from certain environmental and anthropogenic factors.
 Similar things affect satellite imagery, which enables space archaeologists to observe and manually mark potential archaeological objects in the satellite images by obeying the “laws”.
 </br>

-There are `some limitations in this human-scale approach for archaeological object detection`, which can be summarized as three parts.
+There are some `limitations in this human-scale approach for archaeological object detection, which can be summarized as three parts`.

 - *It cannot handle the sheer quantity of available remote sensing data, which is growing exponentially*.
 - *It does not justice the quality of remote sensing data, as well as the dimensionality and resolution of which is often beyond the processing capacity of the human visual system*.
 - *The inherent biases of the traditional approach are not overcome but rather reproduced on a larger scale.
 These limitations together give importance of applying computational approaches to remote sensing-based archaeological prospection.
 Among the ways of computational approaches, machine learning, which overcome most of the stated limitations, is the most suitable one for this project*.

 </br>
-Through a literature review for machine learning application in archaeology, it is found that the studies of this field are very limited (Refer to Table 1) and two major challenges for the application remain to be solved:
+Through a literature review for `machine learning application in archaeology`, it is found that the studies of this field are very limited (Refer to Table 1) and `two major challenges for the application remain to be solved`:

 - *The absence of large datasets with labeled archaeological objects* ;
 - *The presence of hitherto unknown archaeological objects that have to be validated within the datasets.
 Additionally, both challenges require labor-intensive and time-consuming works, and the accuracy of the results might depend on the number of the interpreters*.